Tyler Stephenson Preview, Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks' 4.58 team ERA ranks 22nd across all league pitching staffs.
+- The Diamondbacks' 4.56 team ERA ranks 22nd among all MLB pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs allowed (157 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 158 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

 © 2023 Data Skrive.
 All rights reserved.